SymbioticEDA/riscv-formal/docs/rvfi.md

 `rvfi_trap` must be set for an instruction that cannot be decoded as a legal instruction, such as 0x00000000.

 In addition, `rvfi_trap` may be set for a misaligned memory read or write.
 In this case the configuration switch `RISCV_FORMAL_TRAP_ALIGNED_MEM` must be set to enable the same behavior in the riscv-formal insn models. `rvfi_trap` may also be set for a jump instruction that jumps to a misaligned instruction.
-In this case the configuration switch `RISCV_FORMAL_TRAP_ALIGNED_INSN` must be set to enable the same behavior in the riscv-formal insn models.

 The signal `rvfi_halt` must be set when the instruction is the last instruction that the core retires before halting execution.
 It should not be set for an instruction that triggers a trap condition if the CPU reacts to the trap by executing a trap handler.
 This signal enables verification of liveness properties.